Union of Christian Baptist Churches in Romania: Formation

 Baptist witnesses did not enter Old Romania until the 20th century, and Orthodox opposition was strong.
 Nevertheless, a church was organized in Jegalia in 1909.
-An ethnic Romanian church was formed in Bucharest in 1912 by Constantin Adorian (1882-1954), a Romanian who had previously joined the German Baptist church in Bucharest.
+An ethnic Romanian church was formed in Bucharest in 1912 by Constantin Adorian (1882–1954), a Romanian who had previously joined the German Baptist church in Bucharest.
 Adorian led in forming the Baptist Union of Romania in 1920.
 He met in June 1919 with Radu Tașcă, Vasile Berbecar, Teodor Sida and other baptist pastors from Crișana in Buteni to discuss the formation of a "Union of Romanian Baptist Communities".
 The organization was formally created in February 1920, when, after gaining approval from the authorities, a congress was held in the same location with representatives from baptist churches from all around the country.

 In 1921, it founded the Bucharest Baptist Theological Institute, which would later become the Faculty of Baptist Theology, affiliated to the University of Bucharest.

 In 1930, the Union had 45,000 members.
 Before 1944, the legal status of evangelical groups such as the Baptists was not well-defined.
 Due to World War II and the military dictatorship of General Antonescu, laws were passed in 1942 and 1943 dissolving all religious associations in Romania.
 As a consequence, Baptists could not meet, worship or evangelize.
 On August 31, 1944, these laws were abrogated, and the Baptists (and others) could once again engage in religious activity legally.
 In 1948 Baptists were officially recognized by the state as a legal cult.

-According to a denomination census released in 2022, it claimed 1,697 churches and 83,853 members.
+According to a census published by the association in 2023, it claimed 1,697 churches and 83,853 members.
 The members of the Convention of the Hungarian Baptist Churches of Romania, a subgroup of the national Baptist Union, were counted separately and are 8,321 in 253 churches, making for a total of 92,174 members and 1,900 churches.